Plus-1000/Reconstruct-missing-areas-in-a-point-cloud-face/README.md

 ## 1) About the test:
 We designed a 3D face and generated a "point set A" from it, with some points in the central area intentionally missing.

-"point set B" was created in a similar way, but with random positioning errors added in the x, y, and z directions, ranging from ±0.1 to ±0.3.
+"point set B" was created similarly, but with random positioning errors added in the x, y, and z directions, ranging from ±0.1 to ±0.3.

 This is the original surface: